asifkabani/javascript-designer/src/posts/post-2.md

 ---
-title: Hello World
+title: What is React Native?
-date: "2018-09-05"
+date: "2018-08-05"
-category: HTML
+category: "JavaScript"
-tags: ['hello', 'world']
+tags: ['react', 'native']
 ---

-Do Pandas eat bananas?
-Check out this short video that shows that yes!
+Here we discuss exactly what React Native is about and it's uses.